darkarnium/secpub/NetGear/SOAPWNDR/README.md

 2. These vulnerabilities can be leveraged "externally" over the internet, but require devices to have remote / WAN management enabled.

 3. In the absence of a known security contact these issues were reported to NetGear support.
 The initial response from NetGear support was that despite these issues "the network should still stay secure" due to a number of built-in security features.
-Attempts to clarify the impact of this vulnerability with support were unsuccessful.
+Attempts to clarify the nature of this vulnerability with support were unsuccessful.
 This ticket has since been auto-closed while waiting for a follow up.
 A subsequent email sent to the NetGear 'OpenSource' contact has also gone unanswered.

 4. If you have a NetGear device that is believed to be affected and can confirm whether the PoC works successfully, let me know and I will update this document accordingly with credit provided to you.